Western Education's EdD | Field of Educational Leadership

 Dissertation in Practice

-The Dissertation in Practice is the final research milestone in the EdD program.
+The Dissertation in Practice is the final milestone in the EdD program.
 It is aligned with the program’s focus on contemporary and meaningful professional learning for students.
 By focusing on a Problem of Practice in the student’s workplace, the Dissertation in Practice draws from an evidence base of research, theory, and practice.
 The Dissertation in Practice is intended to be highly relevant to the work of leaders in schools, higher education, and other organizations.

 Students who complete this Dissertation in Practice will: